omarnero/task/README.md

 ## About app

-this app is created by react it's a spa application and using sass mike it responsive for all devices
+this app is created by react it's a spa application and using sass make it responsive for all

+devices